yohangz/zsc-dropdown/README.md

 Host project root in any HTTP server and view `demo/index.html`

+## Browser support

+This component only support evergreen browsers without compiling down to target ES version and applying polyfills.
+Bable + Rollup can be used to achieve this.

 ## TODO: Future Enhansments
 - Comprehensive unit test suite.
 - Cross browser compatibility.